Real Air Invest LLC

 Instrument Rating

 Welcome to our IFR (Instrument Flight Rules) training course!
-This program is designed equip pilots with the needed to navigate flight under IFR, focusing on intensive training instruments.
+This program is designed to equip pilots with the necessary skills to navigate flights under IFR, focusing on intensive instrument training.
 With our comprehensive ground school and a blend of flight simulator and real aircraft training, you'll be well-prepared to handle low and marginal weather conditions.
-Please find the details hours and costs below, based on the minimum requirements set by the FAA.
+Please find the details, hours, and costs below, based on the FAA's minimum requirements.

 16 hours dual instruction in Cessna 172 @ 225/hr$3,600